Essential Backpacking Gear For Any Location

 Headlamp: Black Diamond Headlamp

 - Red night vision and strobe modes

 If you are planning to set up camp and then go on day hikes from that location.
-I double by hydration bladder as a day pack and can fit snack etc. in the pack around the bladder.
+My backpacking pack comes with a removable day pack, so which makes this really convenient and easy.

 Safety Equipment & Tools

 First Aid Kit: Adventure Medical Kits

 - Weight: Less than 1.5 lbs.

 If you have a regular mirror and whistle just laying around, that’s great too.
 This one comes with a few more accessories.
 You never know where you’re going to be if you’re stuck and need help.
 With no cell service and unable to move, this whistle is louder and uses less energy than your voice and the mirror can be used to signal for help from miles away.